Serwios/LMS/README.md

 * The system does not yet check whether the computers included in the system have run the program, so be careful and run the program on all computers.

 * Also, the system is not yet thread-safe.
 If two computers want the same resource at the same time, then you will need to synchronize it through the ModelAPI.

+* All computers should use same port which is defined in MessageSenderManager